IQIYI: 2010s

 In June 2014, iQIYI co-produced and distributed the drama Mysterious Summer with major Japanese broadcaster Fuji TV.
 It was the first drama co-production between China and Japan and has been viewed more than 60 million times as of October 2014.

+In 2017, the People Daily reported that two thirds of high-level staff in iQIYI's content department were CCP members.

 On April 25, 2017, Netflix (which does not operate at all in China) announced that it had reached a licensing deal with iQIYI, under which some Netflix original productions would be available on iQIYI day-and-date with their premieres worldwide.

 In November 2018, iQIYI announced that it was raising new cash.
-The video business said that it will issue $500 million in convertible senior notes.
+The video business said that iQIYI raised issue $500 million in convertible senior notes.
 Proceeds from the offering will go towards content and technology investments as well as capped call transactions to reduce potential dilution to shareholders upon conversion of the notes.

-In August 2019, iQIYI soft launched the multilingual, globally-available iQIYI app, which provides local languages such as English, Thai, Malay language, Vietnamese, and Indonesian.
-The company has recently been expanding its international footprint, and launched iq.com for global users.